Triston Casas Preview, Player Props: Red Sox vs. Astros

 Triston Casas At The Plate

-- In 34 games this year (29.6%), Casas has picked up an RBI, and in 15 of those games (13.0%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Casas has picked up an RBI in 30.2% of his games this season, with more than one RBI in 13.8% of his games.
+He has also driven in three or more runs in two contests.

+- He has scored in 42.2% of his games this year, with more than one run scored in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.